- Search The Registry

 - Street Team Youth Programs

 - About Us

 - My Account

-> *On this date in 1891, Alma Thomas was born.
+*On this date, in 1891, Alma Thomas was born.
 She was a Black Painter and instructor.

-> Most of her writings dealt with her gallery and museum exhibitions.
-There are also catalog's, newspaper clippings, block print Christmas cards, and scrapbooks that are writings of hers.
-“The use of color in my paintings is of paramount importance to me.
-Through color I have sought to concentrate on beauty and happiness in my painting rather than on man's inhumanity to man,” wrote Thomas.
+Most of her writings dealt with her gallery and museum exhibitions.
+There are also catalogs, newspaper clippings, block print Christmas cards, and scrapbooks that are writings of hers.
+“The use of color in my paintings is paramount to me.
+Through color, I have sought to concentrate on beauty and happiness in my painting rather than on man's inhumanity to man,” wrote Thomas.
 After a long study of color theory, she found her inspiration at home in Washington; "I discovered that it was the light glittering through a holly tree near the bay window of my home that attracted my fancy.
 I noticed how the light shone on and through other trees, shrubs, and flowers and tried repeatedly to capture this magic."

-> Her mosaic-like abstractions, which she called "Alma's stripes," are identified with the work of Washington color field painters Gene Davis, Morris Louis, Kenneth Noland, and others active in the area in the 1950s.
+Her mosaic-like abstractions, which she called "Alma's stripes," are identified with the work of Washington color field painters Gene Davis, Morris Louis, Kenneth Noland, and others active in the area in the 1950s.
 Alma Thomas died in 1978.